Women in South Korea: Women in the military

 Conscription in South Korea has existed since 1957.
 Male citizens between the ages of 18 and 28 are currently required to perform compulsory military service.
 Women became a part of the South Korean military in 1950.
 Women are not currently required to perform military service, but they are allowed to join the military voluntarily.
 As of 2002, about 2,100 female soldiers were enlisted in the South Korean army.
 This represented less than 1% of the entire body of soldiers.
 As of 2010, about 3.5% of South Korean soldiers were female.
 In 2020, there were approximately 7,550 women enlisted in the military, making up about 8.8% of South Korean soldiers.

 The first group of women to serve in the South Korean army enlisted in 1950 in response to the outbreak of the Korean War.
 A volunteer army of about 500 women was formed to assist the all male combat units.
 The women received basic military training, but were only given tasks related to propaganda and communications.
 The volunteer army was disbanded in 1951, and the women were discharged.
 In 1955 the Women's Military Training Center was created with the sole purpose of training female soldiers.
 Women were recruited to perform work in telecommunications, stenography and typing.
-The amount of women in the South Korean military was limited at this time, and women that enlisted were not given the same responsibilities as men.
+The number of women in the South Korean military was limited at this time, and women that enlisted were not given the same responsibilities as men.
 It was a common belief that female soldiers could not perform as well as their male counterparts in combat, and many female officers have struggled with the physical intensity of basic training.